 Growing up, Selena’s grandmother taught her the value of service to her community.
 Selena’s grandmother operated an in-home daycare for children of first responders and Selena helped her care for those children before she was even out of elementary school.
 It was in her grandmother’s home that Selena found her love of helping children learn and grow.
 It was also there that she learned what it means to give herself to your community and do everything in her power to help those around you.
 Selena’s grandmother taught her that even the smallest actions can make the world of difference in the life of a child and that those actions which serve another are the ones that bring the most fulfillment in life.

-I have always endeavored to follow in her footsteps and live a life of service.
-I believe that’s why I was destined to be a teacher.
-I started by teaching the children in her daycare, then tutored my classmates through school, and by high school I was involved in just about every service organization I could join.
-I have always wanted to make a positive impact on my community and have dedicated my life to helping those around me.
+Selena has always endeavored to follow in her footsteps and live a life of service.
+That’s how she knew she was destined to be a teacher.
+Selena started by teaching the children in her grandmother’s daycare, then tutored her classmates through school, and by high school was involved in just about every service organization she could join.
+Selena always says, “I have always wanted to make a positive impact on my community and have dedicated my life to helping those around me.”

 By providing your cell phone number and or email address you consent to receive periodic campaign updates from the campaign.
 If you would like to no longer receive messages, go to Opt-out.

 Please note, the meeting may be either virtual or in-person depending on Selena’s availability.